Yongdam-Jeong/SARS-CoV-2_Isolation_antigen_test/README.md

 # SARS-CoV-2_Isolation_antigen_test

-Designing isolation guidelines for COVID-19 patients with rapid antigen tests
+# Designing isolation guidelines for COVID-19 patients with rapid antigen tests

-Yong Dam Jeong, Keisuke Ejima, Kwang Su Kim*, Woo Joohyeon, Shoya Iwanami, Yasuhisa Fujita, Il Hyo Jung, Kenji Shibuya, Shingo Iwami, Ana I. Bento, and Marco Ajelli

-1) Viral dynamics model
+# 1) Viral dynamics model

 'symptomatic109.csv' and 'asymptomatic101.csv' are viral load data for symptomatic and asymptomatic patients, respectively.
 The data were extracted from published literature.